MahBadran93/ROS_Project/README.md

 - We can create a goal by directly publishing to the goal topic.
 By executing this command:
    -  ```rostopic pub /move_base/goal/ move_base_msgs/MoveBaseActionGoal```

-- Another way we can create our goal is by creating an action client program(node) that send a goal to move_base **SimpleActionServer**.
+- Another way we can create our goal is by creating an action client program(node) that send a goal to move_base.
    - Initalize the node and create Publisher to publish the goal to **move_base** node.
       ```
         rospy.init_node("GoalSender")